 DxEnterprise® on Windows: Enterprise-Critical Smart Availability Software for Microsoft Windows

 DxEnterprise® frees you from the datacenter complexity and suffocating licensing costs of Windows Server OS sprawl.
 You get complete enterprise workload and data portability from any host, to any host, anywhere with just an application stop and restart.
 DxEnterprise (DxE) ensures the best execution venue for all instances and containers—bringing total optimization to your environment.
-And you can cohesively manage any workloads on any mix of Windows Server 2008 R2 and newer.
+And you can cohesively manage any workloads on any Microsoft-supported version of Windows Server.

 The Only Instance-Level Encapsulation Technology with Data Tier Portability

 DxE leverages a first-of-its-kind abstraction technology that enables workload and data portability (what we call InstanceMobility) and high availability for any Windows Server container, SQL Server instance, Oracle Database instance, file share or service.
 Our pioneering Vhost technology creates a framework for orchestrating datacenter management, high availability/disaster tolerance, lowest downtime modernization, and policy-based SLA management.
 DxE leverages native Windows file system (NTFS) and shared or replicated storage technology to coordinate access to a pool of disk resources in the cluster, for consistent disk presentation no matter which host the Vhost is active on—including persistent disk resources for highly available stateful Docker containers.
 DxE supports Azure shared disks which allow organizations to build highly available clustered SQL Server instances and easily migrate their existing on-premises deployments to Azure.
 DxE can support any current version or edition of SQL Server, Oracle and OS across any bare-metal, virtual or hybrid infrastructure.